MolSSI/QCArchiveWebapps/README.md

 Pull requests are welcome for bug fixes or small features!
 If interested, please reach out to us on Slack or an Issue here before starting a new web application.

+**Note:** This repository is built to be a QCArchive end product and is not suitable as a library or for replicating.

 How to run and use for development:
 ===================================